stibbons1990/hex/docs/blog/posts/2022-11-05-the-weirdest-corrupted-video-on-an-nvidia-card.md

 ![Extremely corrupted video on the SDDM login manager (2 of 2)](../media/2022-11-05-the-weirdest-corrupted-video-on-an-nvidia-card/nvidia-corrupted-video-on-sddm-2.jpg)

-<iframe width="1920" height="1080" src="https://www.youtube.com/embed/QaTqfMccrlc?si=heZtZuyQdUOeN9P7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="800" height="450" src="https://www.youtube.com/embed/QaTqfMccrlc?si=heZtZuyQdUOeN9P7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Root Cause Confirmation

-With new card now entirely unusable, there was nothing left to do with it than to remove it and repackage it for RMA.
+With the new card now entirely unusable, there was nothing left to do with it than to remove it and repackage it for RMA.

 Installing the old card back and re-enabling the NVidia drivers was